 This is a big issue, and one that many vandwellers don’t account for.
-It is harmful and even dangerous to discharge a battery too quickly.
+It is harmful on the battery to discharge it too quickly.
 Batteries can’t let go of all of their energy at once.
 In most cases, it will shorten the lifespan of the battery but sometimes you completely ruin your battery.
 The sizing for this is directly related to the size and type of your batteries, which we explain in more detail in the charging section of our batteries article.

-For right now, you can quickly check that your inverter isn’t over the max size with this rule of thumb:
+For right now, you can be that your inverter isn’t over the max size with this rule of thumb: